-Mr. Postar is a Shareholder and member of the Firm's Executive Committee.
+Mr. Postar currently serves as President of the Firm and member of the Firm's Executive Committee.
 He joined the Firm in 1992.
 He serves clients both in litigation and consultation capacities in the areas of public utility and communications law.
 He represents states, municipalities, cooperatively-owned rural electric utilities and large energy users.

 Mr. Postar's public utility practice includes representing clients in electric and hydroelectric matters.
 His electric practice includes the representation of a large group of California municipal utilities in litigation respecting the use, operation and charges for new transmission facilities.
 He also advises electric clients on wholesale power and transmission issues, including rates, terms and conditions of service and the requirements of state and federal regulations, laws and precedents, including the Federal Power Act, the Public Utility Regulatory Policies Act of 1978 and the Energy Policy Acts of 1992 and 2005.
 Mr. Postar also has experience with, and has analyzed, demand-side management programs and integrated resource planning processes.
 He advises clients on Reliability Standards, FERC enforcement proceedings and regulatory compliance programs.
 Mr. Postar's hydroelectric practice includes advising a state in the implementation of its hydroelectric licensing program and the development of applications for federal preliminary permits, licenses and transfers.
 His public utility practice involves representation before the Federal Energy Regulatory Commission, state regulatory authorities, industry transmission and reliability entities, and state and federal courts.